-It should also be noted that these legal requirements lack uniformity.
-Candidates occupying positions incompatible with the position for which they are running are obliged to give up the position they hold only if they are elected to the new one.
-But here we see a different approach, as candidates are obliged to make all the necessary steps at the time of submitting documents for registration, which can hardly be justified from the legal point of view.
+It should also be noted that the legal requirements lack uniformity.
+The candidates that occupy positions incompatible with the position, for which they are running, are obliged to give up the position only if they are elected.
+But here we see a different approach, as the candidate is obliged to make all the necessary steps at the time of submitting documents for registration, which is unlikely to be justified.